 The perils of such recommendations have always been known by financial professionals.
 In 2015, the Securities and Exchange Commission, the SEC, issued a warning about the rapid increase in lines of credit backed by securities.
 The SEC reported that one large brokerage firm increased the sale of such loans by 70% in just two years.

-In 2014, Fortune magazine called securities based loans the “rich man’s subprime” in reference to the 2008 collapse of subprime loans.
+In 2014, Fortune magazine called securities-based loans the “rich man’s subprime” in reference to the 2008 collapse of subprime loans.
 Unfortunately, brokerages expanded the market for securities-based lending beyond the rich in the years since 2014.
 The article described how such lending, often referred to as non-purpose lending, was exploding.
 The commissions were so great, Wells Fargo advisors referred to the commissions as the “13th month.”

 Such lending was not limited to Wells Fargo.
 Firms known to have actively pushed such loans because of the extensive profits include Merrill Lynch, UBS, JP Morgan, Citi, and UBS.
 Fortune, in 2014, stated that Wall Street likes to push a “trend like this way past the bounds of logic and reason.”